People's Palace (Syria)

-The People's Palace (قصر الشعب), also known as the Presidential Palace, is the official residence of the president of Syria.
-It is located in the western part of Damascus, on Mount Mezzeh, north of Mezzeh neighborhood, next to Mount Qasioun, and overlooks the city.
+The People's Palace (قصر الشعب), known in English as the Presidential Palace until 2024, is the official residence of the president of Syria.
+It is located in the western part of Damascus, on Mount Mezzeh, north of Mezzeh, next to Mount Qasioun, and overlooking the entire city.
 The main building covers 31,500 square metres (340,000 square feet).
 The entire plateau of Mount Mezzeh is part of the palace compound and is surrounded by a security wall and guard watchtowers.
-In front of the building is a large fountain and the palace itself largely consists of empty rooms clad in Carrara marble.
+Near the façade of the building is a large fountain, with the palace itself largely consisting of empty rooms clad in Carrara marble.

 History

 Ba'athist Syria (1985–2024)

 Japanese architect Kenzo Tange is credited with the design.
 He reputedly resigned from the project before construction of the palace began.
 The brass front gates were created by the noted Syrian metalwork artist Maurice Nseiri.

 The palace premises cover about 510,000 square metres (5,500,000 square feet) and also includes a private presidential hospital and the headquarters of the Republican Guard.
 Hafez al-Assad commissioned the plans for the building in 1979.
 Udo Kultermann has characterised the building as "feudalistic architecture".

 The palace was frequently used for hosting government delegations and foreign government visitors.
 On 27 October 1994, Bill Clinton met Hafez al-Assad at the palace to negotiate a peace plan between Syria and Israel.